christineschottmueller/x-marsh/docs/chapter_04/04_running_the_workbench.rst

 Running the workbench
 =================================================
-We are now ready to connect the **x_marsh_function** to the EMA Workbench in order to generate instances of uncertain yet plausible future salt marsh states.
+We are now ready to connect the **x_marsh_function** to the EMA Workbench and generate instances of uncertain yet plausible future salt marsh states.
 Each uncertain function parameter defines a dimension within uncertainty space, while each policy lever defines a corresponding dimension in decision space.
 The dimensionality of these spaces is determined by the number of uncertain parameters and policy levers specified within the function.
 An **experiment** is defined as a tuple consisting of one realization from uncertainty space and one from decision space—that is, a specific combination of uncertain factors (X) and policy interventions (L).
 Each experiment thus represents a single, internally consistent future state of the world.
 Along each dimension, parameters may take on user-defined values from either a continuous interval or a discrete set, constrained by e.g. physical feasibility or expert judgement.
 In this study, we use the ``CategoricalParameter`` class for the defintion of discrete sets, discrete representations of continuous parameters.

  This choice has two main reasons:
 - **Simplicity in interpretation**: Results are easier to analyze and communicate when inputs represent meaningful, discrete conditions, rather than abstract numerical ranges.